 By pooling our resources, we now have enough to buy not just a rental property, but something bigger, like an apartment building.

-What’s great about being a passive investor, we don’t have to do any of the day-to-day work of managing the property.Join the Passive Investors Circle
+What’s great about being one of the passive individual investors, we don’t have to do any of the day-to-day work of managing the property.Join the Passive Investors Circle

 Basic Syndication Roles

-There are two basic roles in a real estate syndication:
+There are two basic roles in real estate syndication deals: